Policy on the Use of Generative Artificial Intelligence (GAI) Tools

 Be on time.
 NO LATE ENTRY PERMITTED.
 It is disrespectful both to me and to your fellow students to interrupt the flow of the class by coming in late.
 Two tardies of more than ten (10) minutes late counts as an absence.
 Allow plenty of time for traffic jams and to find a parking space.
 Be on time!

-Late entry to ZOOM synchronous classes is understandable, AT TIMES, the internet can make it problematic, HOWEVER, arriving extremely late and then leaving early does not constitute as attending class.
+Late entry to ZOOM classes is understandable, AT TIMES, the internet can make it problematic, HOWEVER, arriving extremely late and then leaving early does not constitute as attending class.
 Any work submitted from this type of partial attendance which is basically partial/non participation in an online task of any kind will be considered an absence and submitted work will not be credited.

 Be In Class and On Time.